avichaychriqui/HeBERT/README.md

 Thank you, תודה, شكرا <br>

 ## If you used this model please cite us as :
-Chriqui, A., & Yahav, I. (2021).
-HeBERT & HebEMO: a Hebrew BERT Model and a Tool for Polarity Analysis and Emotion Recognition. arXiv preprint arXiv:2102.01909.
+Chriqui, A., & Yahav, I. (2022).
+HeBERT & HebEMO: a Hebrew BERT Model and a Tool for Polarity Analysis and Emotion Recognition.
+INFORMS Journal on Data Science, forthcoming.
 ```
 @article{chriqui2021hebert,
   title={HeBERT \& HebEMO: a Hebrew BERT Model and a Tool for Polarity Analysis and Emotion Recognition},
   author={Chriqui, Avihay and Yahav, Inbal},
-  journal={arXiv preprint arXiv:2102.01909},
+  journal={INFORMS Journal on Data Science},
-  year={2021}
+  year={2022}
 }
 ```